pavlo/gosuite/README.md

 ## Complete Example

 The complete example is shown to help you to see the whole thing on the same page.
-Note, it leverages the [Is](https://github.com/tylerb/is) package for assertions... the package is great though indeed it is not required to use with Go Suite. *Note though, it demonstrates a slick technique making the assertion methods available on the suite itself!*
+Note, it leverages the [Is](https://github.com/tylerb/is) package for assertions... the package is great though indeed it is not required to use with Go Suite. *The exmple however demonstrates a slick technique making the assertion methods available on the suite itself!*

 ```go